scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 8:05
 I hope these recommendations help you keep your users happy.
 8:08
-In our next episode, we'll tackle best practices
+In our next episode, we’ll tackle best practices
 8:11
 for using cloud logging.
 8:12
 Thanks so much for watching today.
 8:14
-Don't forget to like and subscribe to never miss out 8:16 on more Engineering for Reliability with Google Cloud.
+Don’t forget to like and subscribe to never miss out 8:16 on more Engineering for Reliability with Google Cloud.
 8:19